 The Conservancy’s annual Run in the Park offers a 10K run, 5K run/walk and a 1K kids’ fun run.
 Runners and joggers wind through a scenic course below the Park’s historic live oaks.
 The run begins and ends at Molly Ann Smith Plaza near the Jones Reflection Pool where family and friends cheer on participants.
 A post-race party features music, food, drinks, and activities.

 The annual Park to Port Bike Ride gives cyclists a unique perspective of Houston from the trail along Brays Bayou.
 The 20-mile round-trip takes riders from Hermann Park’s Bayou Parkland east along the Bayou Greenway trail to the Port of Houston.
 Port Houston sponsors a turn-around party at Mason Park with snacks, drinks and music.
 Participants then ride back along the trail to Hermann Park for a celebratory post-ride party under the Bill Coats Bridge with food and music.

 Student Performances in the Park is an annual series of free performances featuring the talents of Houston metropolitan area students.
-Now in its seventh year, the series showcases performances that range from school choirs and bands to dance and theater groups.
+The series showcases performances that range from school choirs and bands to dance and theater groups.
 The performances take place in Lake Plaza between Kinder Station and the Houston Zoo.